Soho Lounge JFK Terminal 8 Review

 - Unique Amenities: 8/10

-While this lounge is extremely clean and beautifully designed, I still think it falls short of that of the Singapore Airlines SilverKris lounge, especially when comparing against the food and amenities.
-I knocked off a point here since the Soho Lounge uses the same food as the Greenwich lounge, and while the a la carte concept is awesome, it is a bit hit or miss it seems on whether or not they’ll deliver on it.
+While this lounge is extremely clean and beautifully designed, I still think it falls short of the Singapore Airlines SilverKris Lounge, especially when comparing against the food and amenities.
+I knocked off a point here since the Soho Lounge uses the same food as the Greenwich Lounge, and while the a la carte concept is awesome, it is a bit hit or miss it seems on whether or not they’ll deliver on it.

-Nonetheless, the showers and bathrooms were incredibility nice for a US based lounge, with incredible views of the tarmac and a great aesthetic.
+Nonetheless, the showers and bathrooms were incredibly nice for a US-based lounge, with incredible views of the tarmac and a great aesthetic.
 Having a little room for naps is a great touch as well.
 Notably, given this is a more exclusive lounge, it definitely is a lot easier to keep clean.